pmarella2/Teaching-a-Toy-Robot-to-Speak/README.md

 python3 {program.py}
 ```

-### **Interacting with the voting DApp**:
-1. You can now interact with the DApp by navigating to *localhost:8080* in your choice of browser

 ## **Troubleshooting:**
-Open an issue if there are any problems with compiling and running the DApp
+Open an issue if there are any problems with compiling and running the code

-## **Acknowledgements:**
-I want to thank NSF and the ISPM research lab for providing the grant and resources to conduct this research project.
-I would also like to extend my thanks to Mahesh Murthy and Truffle team for providing the structure/tools for smart contract and web DApp development.